 Help with Insomnia

-You will need to attend a number of weekly sessions to resolve your insomnia.
-Typically 6 to 8 weekly one hour sessions are usually enough.
+You will need to attend a number of sessions to resolve your insomnia.
+Typically 4 to 8 weekly one hour sessions are usually enough.
 Do expect to attend at least a few sessions before you start to see results, as there are many concepts to understand and techniques to practice.

 A combination of approaches is effective when dealing with sleep issues: